TheKents0209/cups-munbyn/README.md

 This is a Unraid container based on Florian Schwabs docker container that is available on CA (ydkn/cups), but enables the usage of atleast Rollo, Munbyn and Beeprt thermal printers, maybe also others.

+PS.
+If you need help setting this up with OmaPosti Pro API, send me a DM

 ## Deployment